-If a party or witness refuses to submit to cross-examination at the live hearing, the decision-maker(s) must not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the decision-maker(s) cannot draw an inference about the determination of responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
-Further, a Respondent may choose not to testify at the hearing, but refusal by the Respondent precludes consideration of any favorable written statement provided by the Respondent that may be offered in lieu of testimony.
+If a party or witness refuses to submit to cross-examination at the live hearing, the decision-maker(s) may nevertheless rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the decision-maker(s) cannot draw an inference about the determination of responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+Further, a Respondent may choose not to testify at the hearing, and a Respondent may provide a written statement in lieu of testimony if the Respondent desires.
+If a party or witness whose credibility is challenged by either party refuses to submit to cross-examination, then the Hearing Officer of Hearing Panel shall weigh the credibility of any statement provided by the refusing party or witness against other testimony provided to reach a determination regarding responsibility.2